Very large set axioms over constructive set theories: Small Large set axioms

 We know that $A\cap\Ord= H_\kappa\cap \Ord=\kappa$.
 By second-order Separation over $A$, $\mathcal{P}(\Ord)\cap A=\mathcal{P}(\Ord)\cap H_\kappa$.
 Hence we have $A=H_\kappa$: for each $x\in H_\kappa$, we can find $\theta<\kappa$, $R\subseteq \theta\times\theta$, and $X\subseteq\theta$ such that $(\TC(x),\in,x)\cong (\theta,R,X)$.
 (Here we treat $x$ as a unary relation.)
 Then $(\theta,R,X)\in A$, so $x\in A$ by Mostowski Collapsing Lemma.

 \item If $A$ is inaccessible, then $A$ is closed under the true power set of its elements since second-order Subset Collection implies $A$ is closed under exponentiation $a,b\mapsto {}^ab$.
 Hence $A$ must be of the form $V_\kappa$ for some $\kappa$.
-Moreover, $\kappa$ is inaccessible because $V_\kappa=A\models \mathsf{ZF_2}$. \qedhere \end{enumerate} \end{proof} }
+Moreover, $\kappa$ is inaccessible because $V_\kappa=A\models \mathsf{ZF_2}$. \qedhere \end{enumerate} \end{proof}

-It is easy to see from results in \cite{LubarskyRathjen2003} that $\mathsf{ZF}$ proves every rank of a regular set is a regular cardinal.
+It is easy to see from results in \cite{LubarskyRathjen2003} that $\ZF$ proves every rank of a regular set is a regular cardinal.
 However, the complete characterization of regular sets in a classical context is open:

-\begin{question} Is there a characterization of regular sets over $\mathsf{ZFC}$?
+\begin{question} Is there a characterization of regular sets over $\ZFC$?
 How about $\bigcup$-regular sets over $\ZFminus$? \end{question}

-{While w}e can see that every inaccessible set over $\mathsf{ZF}$ is closed under power set, there is no reason to believe that inaccessible sets over constructive set theories are closed under power sets, even if the Axiom of Power Set holds.
+{While w}e can see that every inaccessible set over $\ZF$ is closed under power sets, there is no reason to believe that inaccessible sets over constructive set theories are closed under power sets, even if the Axiom of Power Set holds.
 Hence we introduce the following notion:

-\begin{definition} An inaccessible set $K$ is \emph{power inaccessible} if for every $a\in K$, every subset of $a$ belongs to $K$. $\mathsf{pIEA}$ is the assertion that every set is an element of some power inaccessible set. \end{definition}
+\begin{definition} An inaccessible set $K$ is \emph{power inaccessible} if, for every $a\in K$, every subset of $a$ belongs to $K$. $\mathsf{pIEA}$ is the assertion that every set is an element of some power inaccessible set. \end{definition}

-Notice that the existence of a power inaccessible set implies the Axiom of Power Set over $\mathsf{CZF}$.
-We will mention power inaccessible sets only in the context of $\mathsf{IZF}$.
-Also, the readers should note that \cite{MatthwesPhD} and \cite{FriedmanScedrov1984} use the word `inaccessible sets' to denote power inaccessible sets.
+Notice that the existence of a power inaccessible set implies the Axiom of Power Set over $\CZF$.
+This is because if $K$ is power inaccessible, then $\mathcal{P}(1)\subseteq K$, and from this one can see that every set has a power set since there is a bijection between $\mathcal{P}(a)$ and ${^a}\mathcal{P}(1)$ through characteristic functions, see Proposition 10.1.1 of \cite{AczelRathjen2010} for further details.
+We will mention power inaccessible sets only in the context of $\IZF$.
+Also, the reader should note that \cite{MatthwesPhD} and \cite{FriedmanScedrov1984} use the word `inaccessible sets' to denote power inaccessible sets.